 Brian Hughes, Conductor

-Garnering conducting prizes from two regional Czech orchestras, Hughes is a two-time winner of the Richard and Agatha Church Conducting Prize, presented by the University of Wisconsin-Madison.
+In addition to his recent honors, Brian has won conducting prizes from the Hradec Kralove Philharmonic and the West Bohemian Philharmonic, both in the Czech Republic.
+He is a two-time winner of the Richard and Agatha Church Conducting Prize, presented by the University of Wisconsin-Madison.
 In recognition of his “outstanding contribution to the arts,” he was presented the 2005 Elisha Darlin Award, given by the Dubuque County Fine Arts Society.

 Brian lives in Dubuque, IA with his precocious daughter, Caitlyn.
 In his spare time, he can be found in the kitchen, glass in hand, dreaming up delicious delicacies in his favorite utensil: the wok.